 When taxpayers owe money to the Hawaii Department of Taxation, wage garnishment is one of the most serious actions that can be taken.
-This legal process allows the state or federal agency to garnish wages by deducting money directly from an employee’s paycheck.
-Garnishment orders may apply to gross earnings, disposable earnings, and, in some cases, even bonuses or other forms of compensation.
+This legal process allows the state or federal agency to garnish wages by deducting money directly from an employee's paycheck.
+Garnishment orders apply to disposable earnings — the wages remaining after amounts required by law to be withheld — and in some cases, may also reach bonuses or other forms of compensation.

 Hawaii wage garnishment can collect unpaid state or federal taxes, child support, alimony, and arrears owed under a court order.
 Employers receive a notice requiring them to withhold payroll deductions and must comply with the levy immediately.
 For employees, this means part of their income is withheld each pay period until the debt is complete or limits under state law or Title III of the Consumer Credit Protection Act apply.